Property

 • any joint assets that will be transferred to the name of one spouse only

-• how any transfers will be done, i.e. which spouse is responsible for the paper work, legal expenses and other costs, etc.
+• how any transfers will be done, such as which spouse is responsible for the paper work, legal expenses and other costs, and so on

-• how assets that are not in the name of either spouse e.g. furniture, art work, etc. will be divided
+• how assets that are not in the name of either spouse, such as furniture and artwork, will be divided

-• any assets that will be sold, as well as the process for the sale and how the proceeds will be divided/used to pay debts
+• any assets that will be sold, as well as the process for the sale and how the proceeds will be divided or used to pay debts

 • any cash payments one spouse will make to the other spouse to equalize the value each will receive, as well as when and how these payments will be made

-• any debts that will be paid out and how this will be done, i.e. who will be responsible for doing this, where the money will come from and when this will be done
+• any debts that will be paid out and how this will be done, such as who will be responsible for doing this, where the money will come from and when this will be done

-• which spouse is responsible, as between the spouses, for which remaining debts and what will happen if the lender requires the other spouse to pay the debt, i.e. the spouse who covered the debt will be reimbursed
+• which spouse is responsible, as between the spouses, for which remaining debts and what will happen if the lender requires the other spouse to pay the debt

-• spouses are both free to acquire property in the future without any claim from the other
+• the spouses being both free to acquire property in the future without any claim from the other

 • assets that are not disclosed at the time of the agreement are not covered by the agreement

 This is not a complete list of things to include in an agreement.
-You will need to have a lawyer review your agreement.
+You should have a lawyer review your agreement.

-Even if you can’t reach an agreement on the division of property you may be able to reach an agreement on the value of certain property with or without the assistance of professionals such as appraisers and accountants.
+Even if you cannot reach an agreement on the division of property, you may be able to agree on the value of the property.
+This can be done with or without the assistance of professionals, such as appraisers and accountants.
 This could simplify a court application for a division of property.